 In addition, we are regulated as an insurance holding company and are subject to the insurance holding company laws of the states in which our health insurance subsidiaries are domiciled.
 These laws and other laws that govern operations of insurance companies and HMOs contain certain reporting requirements, as well as restrictions on transactions between an insurer or HMO and its affiliates, and may restrict the ability of our health insurance subsidiaries to pay dividends to our holding companies.
-Under New York law, for example, Oscar Insurance Corporation ("OIC"), our New York-domiciled insurance subsidiary, may not declare or distribute a dividend to shareholders except out of earned surplus (as defined under New York law).
-Additionally, absent prior approval of the Superintendent of the Department of Financial Services, or the Superintendent, OIC may not declare or distribute any dividend to shareholders which, together with all dividends declared or distributed by us during the preceding 12 months, exceeds the lesser of (a) ten percent of OIC's surplus to policyholders as shown by its last statement on file with the Superintendent, or (b) one hundred percent of adjusted net investment income (as defined under New York law) during such period.
+For example, under the regulations of certain states, our insurance subsidiaries may not declare or distribute a dividend to shareholders except out of earned surplus.
 Holding company laws and regulations generally require registration with applicable state departments of insurance and the filing of reports describing capital structure, ownership, financial condition, certain intercompany transactions, enterprise risks, corporate governance, and general business operations.
 In addition, state insurance holding company laws and regulations generally require notice or prior regulatory approval of certain transactions including acquisitions, material intercompany transfers of assets, and guarantees and other transactions between the regulated companies and their affiliates, including parent holding companies.
-Applicable state insurance holding company acts also restrict the ability of any person to obtain control of an insurance compa
+Applicable state insurance holding company acts also restrict the ability of any person to obtain control of an insurance company or HMO without prior regulatory approval.
+These acts generally define "control" as the direct or indirect power to direct or cause the direction of the management and policies of a person and is presumed to exist if a person directly or indirectly owns or controls 10% or more of the voting securities of another person.
+Some state laws have different definitions or applications of this standard.
+Dispositions of control generally are also regulated under applicable state insurance holding company laws.

-The states of domicile of our health insurance subsidiaries have statutory risk-based capital ("RBC") requirements for insurance companies and HMOs based on the Risk-Based Capital For Health Organizations Model Act.
+The states of domicile of our health insurance subsidiaries have statutory risk-based capital ("RBC") requirements for insurance companies and HMOs.
+Most of our subsidiaries are subject to requirements based on the Risk-Based Capital For Health Organizations Model Act, with a few subsidiaries subject to state-specific RBC requirements that are not based on, but function similarly to, the Model Act.
 These RBC requirements are intended to assess the capital adequacy of life and health insurers and HMOs, taking into account the risk characteristics of a company's investments and products.
 In general, under these laws, an insurance company or HMO must submit a report of its RBC level to the insurance regulator of its state of domicile each calendar year.
 These laws typically require increasing degrees of regulatory oversight and intervention if a company's RBC declines below certain thresholds.
-As of December 31, 2021, the RBC levels of our insurance and HMO subsidiaries met or exceeded all applicable mandatory RBC requirements.
+As of December 31, 2022, the RBC levels of our insurance and HMO subsidiaries met or exceeded all applicable mandatory RBC requirements.
 For more information on RBC capital and additional liquidity and capital requirements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Overview."